Estimated reading time: 6 minutes

-Reptiles come in all sorts of shapes and sizes and can be outstanding low-maintenance pets.
+Reptiles come in all shapes and sizes and can be outstanding low-maintenance pets.

 Fortunately, many species stay small for life and can live comfortably in a 20-gallon enclosure or less!